Wake Forest University Department of Counseling

 Required Readings

-The following are available as links to articles on the course pages, WFU library readings, or through Course Reserves, which is accessible from your course menu:
+The following are available as links to articles on the course pages, WFU library readings, or through Course Reserves, which is accessible from the Modules section:

 Additional Materials

-Webcam - in order to fully participate in weekly live sessions and triads, you will need to have access and use of a webcam.
+Webcam - in order to fully participate in weekly live sessions and triads, students will need to have access and use of a webcam.

 Live Sessions